4110E113/111-1/20221004/PythonCoding.md

 print(not(x > 3 and x < 10))
 ```

-．Python Identity Operators
+# Python Identity Operators
-# Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location
+## Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location

 ```python